gbouras13/giantpandrna/README.md

 Usage
 =======

-First, you need to specify a species and an output directory to install the transcriptome database.
+First, you need to specify a species and an output directory to install the transcriptome database using `giantpandrna install`.

 For now species are limited to Rat and Human.
 They are taken from ensembl release 108.